Payday Loan Debt Settlement Lawyers

 Under federal and state law, lenders are required to disclose the Annual Percentage Rate (APR) for the consumer loans they offer.
 (An APR refers to the interest rate charged over the course of a year and is calculated by multiplying the rate for a payment period by the number of payment periods in a year, then dividing by the principal balance.)
 APRs serve as a good benchmark when comparing loans that offer different terms and conditions.
 You think the default interest rate on your credit card is bad?
 Most payday loan companies require you to pay $15-30 more when you pay them back in a week or two.
 While that doesn’t seem so bad at first, in reality, $15 interest on a $100 one-week loan is a whopping 780% APR! ($15 interest for one week x 52 weeks=780/100=7.80=780%.)

 Of course, payday loan companies aren’t quick to offer consumers this information.
-In fact, payday lenders are frequent violators of advertising regulations – namely, the complaints have been that the APR was either not displayed at all or not displayed predominately enough.
-On the contrary, payday loan companies are quick to offer that you renew and extend your loan when it becomes due.
+In fact, payday lenders are frequent violators of advertising regulations — namely, complaints have been made that the APR was either not displayed at all or not displayed prominently enough.
+On the contrary, payday loan companies are quick to offer you the opportunity to renew and/or extend your loan when it becomes due.
 What they don’t tell you is that by doing so, you will incur additional fees and associated interest and fall deeper into a vicious debt cycle.
 For this and many other reasons, the Federal Trade Commission advises consumers to be cautious of payday loans.

-To be sure, 13 states outlaw payday lending entirely, and others have regulations, such as usury laws, in place that, in effect, restrict the maximum APR that any lender can charge.
-And in October 2007, a federal law was passed that caps lending to military personnel at 36% APR.
+To be sure, 13 states have outlawed payday lending entirely, and others have regulations, such as usury laws, in place that effectively restrict the maximum APR that any lender can charge.
+In October 2007, a federal law was passed that capped lending to military personnel at 36% APR.
 Nevertheless, payday lenders frequently ignore usury limits and continue to charge higher interest rates.
 Consequently, payday loans have a default rate of 10-20%.

 Why Do Payday Loans Remain So Popular Then?